 bellringers

 Tillington Local Care: This group offers assistance to anyone in the parish who is having difficulties accessing appropriate health care, special aids, welfare benefits, or any one of the very many support services available through local community or voluntary organisations.
 Although there is some expertise within the group, links have been forged with other organisations to allow them to facilitate whatever help, care or support that is needed.
 It holds charitable status under the umbrella of the village hall and it is completely confidential.
-So if you live in the parish and need any help - transport to a doctor or hospital appointment, prescription collection, a handrail on the door, a disability badge, etc - -please contact this group. (initially via the Contact us button)
+So if you live in the parish and need any help - transport to a doctor or hospital appointment, prescription collection, a handrail on the door, a disability badge, etc - -please contact this group.
+FOR FURTHER DETAILS CLICK BUTTON BELOW TO GO TO DEDICATED TLC PAGE

 Scottish Country Dancing: It was suggested that we start a Scottish Country Dancing Club one evening in the Summer of 2005!!
 As a result the club started up in October of that year and has being going from strength to strength ever since.
 There were 14 'volunteers' at the first session, but by Burn's Night the party had grown to 45!!
 The emphasis is very much on having fun and enjoying ourselves.
 Everyone is welcome, from beginners to self-styled 'experts'.
 We try to do all the popular dances - Lightsome, Dashing White Sergeant, Duke of Perth, etc.